Selam Woldemariam: Recent works

 During 2000, Woldemariam moved to the US, and started collaboration on the Power of The Trinity project with the Brooklyn-based Tomas Doncker Band.
 Besides co-writing and playing guitar on some tunes, Woldemariam is also involved as a production consultant.
 He has performed with the group at various venues including Blue Note Jazz Club N.Y., City Winery and the long-awaited show at the New York Summer stage in July and August 2012.

 Woldemariam is in the process of expanding his thesis paper on Ethiopian music and gathering together a book based on his over forty years of experience in music.
-He has also released his new "GRACE" instrumental album in 2020 available on all social platforms, including Itunes, Cdbaby, Youtube and Spotify.
+He has also released his new "GRACE" instrumental album in 2020 available on all social platforms, including iTunes, CD Baby, YouTube and Spotify.
 "GRACE" is nominated in two categories for the WammiesDC Award 2021.